-\begin{question} In the classical setting, the Brill-Noether Theorem is proven through expressing $W_d^r$ as a degeneracy locus of an evaluation map (of vector bundles) over $\text{Pic}^n(C)$ then applying Porteous formula (see \cite{3264}).
-Could it be possible to approach this conjecture in analogous way? \end{question}
+\begin{question} In the classical setting, the Brill--Noether theorem is proven by expressing $W_d^r$ as a degeneracy locus of an evaluation map of vector bundles over $\Pic^d(C)$ and then applying Porteous' formula (see \cite{3264}).
+Could one approach this conjecture in an analogous way? \end{question}